-When I started the blog entry for this new entry-level laser engraver from Ortur, shipped to me by Zbanx, I thoroughly expected to spend half the day putting it together.
+When I started the blog entry for this new entry-level laser engraver from Ortur, shipped to me by Zbanx back in November 2021, I thoroughly expected to spend half the day putting it together.
 I’d even thought of doing a video of the assembly process.
 Well, I was wrong – the Ortur Aufero Laser 1 comes pre-assembled – there’s a breath of fresh air.
-I invite interested readers to take a look at my Ortur Laser Master 2 Pro blog entry – that (lovely) device took some time to get up and running (but it was worth it and is currently my favourite engraver over in Spain.
+See January 2022 updates at the end.
+I also invite interested readers to take a look at my Ortur Laser Master 2 Pro blog entry – that (lovely) device took some time to get up and running (but it was worth it and is currently my favourite engraver over in Spain.
 I’m currently in the UK.

 When I say pre-assembled, I mean the Laser 1 Engraver is 95% pre-sssembled.
 A small Allen key is provided to help attach the laser head.